mickelsonm/aws-ec2-lister/README.md

 # AWS EC2 Lister

-This is a utility program designed to transform json output from `aws ec2 describe-instances` and show very brief information about the ec2 name (from tag), instance ID, private IP, and public IP.
+This is a utility program designed to transform json output from `aws ec2 describe-instances` and show very brief listing information about the ec2/ecs instances.

 ## How to build a binary for my platform?